-Finally, as the amortization rate $q$ appears directly within both the effective risk free rate ($r+q$) and effective dividend yield ($q$) of the equivalently valued perpetual American option, the choice of this contractual parameter can have a strong influence on the valuation and Greeks of AmPOs.
-However, since we have proposed AmPOs to maintain a constant $q$ throughout the lifetime of the option, we do not want to consider this dependence in the same way as the Greeks (i.e., for hedging purposes), but rather as a way to understand the implications and tradeoffs of choosing the $q$ for a contract.
-In doing so, we will focus on three aspects of the AmPO contracts: the risk-neutral valuation; the optimal exercise boundary; and the Vega.
-Throughout this section we set $\bar\alpha := (\alpha_C + \alpha_P)/2 > 0$ for notational simplicity.
+As the amortization rate $q$ appears directly within both the effective risk-free rate ($r+q$) and effective dividend yield ($q$) of the equivalently valued perpetual American option, the choice of this contractual parameter can have a strong influence on the valuation and Greeks of AmPOs.
+However, since we have proposed AmPOs to maintain a constant $q$ throughout the lifetime of the option, we do not want to consider this dependence in the same way as the Greeks (i.e., for hedging purposes), but rather as a way to understand the implications and tradeoffs of choosing the amortization rate $q$ for a contract.
+In doing so, we will focus on two aspects of the AmPO contracts: the risk-neutral valuation and the optimal exercise boundary.
+Throughout this section, we set $\bar\alpha := (\alpha_C + \alpha_P)/2 > 0$ for notational simplicity.

 \begin{assumption} For simplicity of notation, throughout this section we consider $S_0 \leq \bar S_C$ for call options and $S_0 \geq \bar S_P$ for put options. \end{assumption}